SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* CLAIM: Federick the Great's decision to invade Silesia was pure strategy move
 * Conquest made Prussia a "_bona-fide_ Great Power"
 * Prussia joined by France, Spain, etc. in war of 1740-1748
 * In 1756-1763, switched sides